julianmangut/FontYou/README.md

 - **User**: user using our system, as we don't know its behavior we define it as a black-box sending requests to our system.
 - **Google Maps API**: an external service used by our own service (system).
 Therefore as we don't know its implementation we define it as a black-box too.

-*As the size of the diagrams are so big, it's not be comfortable enough to see them attached on this document, therefore their link is provided to see them*
+*As the size of the diagrams are so big, it's not comfortable enough to see them attached on this document, therefore their link is provided to see them*

 ## BPM orchestration